Symfony tutorial for beginners

 to blog

-After that, populate schema by running the next command:
+After that, populate the schema by running the next command:

 php bin/console doctrine:schema:create